maxal-studio/flutter-image-magic-eraser/README.md

 ## 📝 Notes

-- The LaMa model works best with images that have a clear foreground and background.
 - For optimal results, ensure that your polygons completely cover the object you want to remove.
 - Processing large images may take time, especially on older devices.
 - The quality of inpainting depends on the complexity of the image and the area being inpainted.